Below are helpful links for running and triathlon resources on information such as training, injury prevention, and race events.

 Triathlon Organizations & Sites

 Here are a few local places to enjoy your run or walk in addition to the Run/Walk Club locations.
-For more information about the many trails and routes throughout North Carolina, visit the Run the Planet web site.
+For more information about the many trails and routes throughout North Carolina, visit the Running Planet web site.

 American Tobacco Trail

 Start at the baseball field and make your way south down a 6 mile trail that takes you to Hillside High School and beyond.

 Enjoy the outdoors while taking in the beautiful views and scenery offered by the Duke Gardens.

 Duke Forest – Shepherd Nature Trail